lazywithclass/project-lamp/website/book/chapter3.markdown

 Lastly, let's implement the case for `App` expressions.
 In `interpD`, this case is a bit more complex than the cases for `Var` and `Lam`.
 For the `App` case, the following occurs:

 1. `interp` the sub-expression `l`.
-2. Determine whether the result of `(1)` is a function value or not.
+2. Determine if the result of `(1)` is a function value.
-3. In the event that `(1)` is a function, `interp` the sub-expression `r`.
+3. If `(1)` is a function, `interp` the sub-expression `r`.
 Otherwise, raise an error.
 4. When `(3)` suceeds, the value of `(1)` and `(3)` are passed to `applyClosure`.

 Before we can CPS the case for `App`, we need to determine whether or not `applyClosure` should be a CPSed function or not.
-With it is original implementation:
+Let's recall its original implementation:
 ```haskell
 applyClosure :: Closure -> ValueD -> ValueD
 applyClosure (Closure clos) val =
   interpD (extend clos.name val clos.env) clos.body
 ```
 We discover that `applyClosure` calls an `interp` function.
 Since our `interp` function is CPSed, `applyClosure` must also be CPSed.
 Luckily, this function is rather straightforward to implement.
-We just add a continuation parameter, then thanks to η-reduction, the new `applyClosure` looks almost exactly the same!
+All we need to do is change its type to include a continuation parameter, then thanks to η-reduction, the new `applyClosure` looks almost exactly the same!
 This is because the call to `interp` in `applyClosure` is *already* a tail-call.

 {% basic closfuns#applyClosure :: Closure -> ValueC -> (ValueC -> ValueC) -> ValueC
 applyClosure (Closure clos) val =